 - Test scripts that are created should include all the test scenarios but should be small or a large test case.
 Having multiple scenarios is to be divided into smaller test cases as it helps find the bugs easily and debug them.
 Test suites that contain all the tests.

 - Cases define the complete order of running the test cases should be created very keenly in order to ensure smooth flow and no human intervention.

 4. Test Execution

-- This step involves the execution of the test scripts created for the above test cases which are executed either directly through the test tool which we are using or the test management tool which invoke the test tool to execute the test suite having all the test cases,
+- This step involves the execution of the test scripts created for the above test cases, which are executed either directly through the test tool which we are using or the test management tool which invokes the test tool to execute the test suite having all the test cases.

-- After the execution of test scripts created, test results are observed provided in the enhanced test report generated by the test tool, specifying the status of each test case executed.
-For every release, a new feature is implemented, some changes are made in the existing features and some features are removed.
+- After the execution of test scripts created, test results are observed and provided in the test tool’s enhanced test report, specifying the status of each test case executed.
+For every release, a new feature is implemented, some changes are made in the existing features, and some features are removed.

-- So a new test script is added for those new features some test scripts are updated and deleted as per the requirement of the project in a particular release.
-So it is very important to maintain the whole test suite in every release for the effective results.
+- A new test script is added for those new features; some test scripts are updated and deleted as per the project’s requirement in a particular release.
+So it is very important to maintain the whole test suite in every release for effective results.

 Automation Testing Tools